-The European ship supply is a unique “just-in-time” business, which encompasses many different transport modes in many different countries under special time and financial constraints.
-Global services, economies of scale, efficient logistics systems and operations, prompt local service and unrivalled attention to customer needs are all key elements in the supply of parts and provisions to ships.
+The European ship supply is a unique "just-in-time" business, which encompasses many transport modes in many countries under particular time and financial constraints.
+Therefore, global services, economies of scale, efficient logistics systems and operations, prompt local service and unrivalled attention to customer needs are all critical elements in the supply of parts and provisions to ships.

 The following are key characteristics of European ship supply:

 365 days – 24 hours a day - service at any time – day or night

 Although there are still ports where loading and unloading may take several days, generally speaking, modern shipping requires only one day, or even hours, in port before putting it to sea again.
 So, naturally, this makes a severe demand on the efficiency of the ship supplier.

 As a result, a ship supplier must be fully prepared to store ships at any time of the day or night.

 Ship suppliers work on a 24-hours-a-day, 7-days-a-week basis.
 Custom offices closed for the weekend or with limited operation hours create an unsustainable situation, where vessels scheduled to leave the port cannot do so as access to the vessels for ship suppliers is blocked due to a closed customs office.
 The costs for prolonging the stay in the harbour for the ship supplier to reach the vessel on Monday morning can be enormous.

 The ship supply business is characterized by the need to work against time.
 Ships can only be loaded with supplies during the short period they are in the harbour, so time is of the essence.
 It also means having to access a ship directly if small individual items need to be brought to the vessel.
 Therefore, ship chandlers are required to operate a unique "just-in-time" business, encompassing many transport modes in various countries under particular time and financial constraints.

 Small amounts of multiple items – mixed consignments